 FOR SEVERAL HOURS AFTER DRINKING THE VODKA, WHOLE BODY LIPID OXIDATION (A MEASURE OF HOW MUCH FAT YOUR BODY IS BURNING) DROPPED BY 73%!!!!!

-The reason why alcohol has this dramatic effect on fat metabolism has to do with the way alcohol is handled in the body.
+The reason why it has this dramatic effect on fat metabolism has to do with the way it is handled in the body.
 Rather than getting stored as fat, the main fate of alcohol is conversion into acetate and the presence of acetate in the system puts the brakes on fat loss.
-The greater the quantity of alcohol, the greater the quantity of acetate created, the less likely fat is metabolised
+The greater the quantity consumed, the greater the quantity of acetate created, the less likely fat is metabolised

 In other words, your body tends to use whatever you feed it, and after a time becomes adapted to the macro nutrient intake.
 Unfortunately when acetate levels rise, your body burns the acetate preferentially.